mpenhadev/elastic-pdf-search/README.md

       cluster-nodes: localhost:9300
 ```

-> <i> obs: If necessary, these properties can be changed according to the Elasticsearch configuration on the machine. </i>
+> <i> obs: If necessary, these properties can be changed according to the Elasticsearch configuration on your machine. </i>

 ## Endpoints